igorcasmarques/igorcasmarques.github.io/docs/my-story/1-from-curitiba-to-provo.md

 ### Naïveté

-In August 2006, I quit my studies in Curitiba and went to Provo with my mother.
-With the help of my cousins, I rented a shared room a few blocks away from campus and my mother helped me furnish whatever little space I had.
+In August 2006, I quit my studies in Curitiba and went to Provo.
+With the help of my cousins, I rented a shared room a few blocks away from campus and my mother, who had travelled with me, helped me furnish whatever little space I had.
 A few days later, she went back home and my solo adult life began in earnest.

 That first year at BYU was very confusing.
 I didn't understand a whole lot about what was happening.
 For example, I didn't know that I had to:

 - Enrol in courses by myself, taking care to avoid double-booking or conflicts with my work schedule.
-- Submit a separate application to the program that I wanted to join, music theory and composition.
-That threw me for a loop.
+- Apply and be admitted to the program I wanted to join, music theory and composition.
+I thought I was in the program already.
 - Plan how my courses would fulfill university-wide and program-specific requirements.
 I didn't have to worry about that in Brazil because our universities assigned all students the same course schedule.

 I also didn't know any of the higher-ed lingo, e.g., undergraduate vs. graduate, and I didn't understand how these words related to my reality.
 What was the difference between teaching assistants (TAs), adjunct faculty, and full-time professors?
 I played it safe and just addressed everyone by the title of "Dr."

-All I knew for certain was that my family expected me to get good marks, qualify for merit-based bursaries, find a part-time job, and leave on a mission for [The Church of Jesus Christ of Latter-Day Saints](https://www.churchofjesuschrist.org/) the following year.
+All I knew for certain was that my family expected me to get good marks, qualify for scholarships, find a part-time job, and leave on a mission for [The Church of Jesus Christ of Latter-Day Saints](https://www.churchofjesuschrist.org/) the following year.
 That was the path my older cousins had blazed for me.

 ### My first jobs

 In November, I landed my first real job ever.
 I worked in the cafeteria of the [Provo Missionary Training Center](https://provo.mtc.byu.edu/).
 My duties were straightforward: clean the kitchen and serving areas and restock chafing dishes that were running low.
 Despite the simplicity, I was never trained how I thought I should've been, and I often felt lost in the job.
 It certainly didn't help that I earned minimum wage and not a cent more.

 A few months later, a cousin of mine who worked for [BYU Broadcasting](https://www.byutv.org/) got me an interview for a job as an English-Portuguese translator.
-Their boss offered me 25¢ above minimum wage, and I accepted without hesitation.
-My cousin became my supervisor and mentor for my four-month stint at that job and we often hung out together after work.
+Their boss offered me ¢25 above minimum wage, and I accepted without hesitation.
+My cousin became my supervisor and mentor for my four-month stint at that job, and we often hung out together after work.

 ### Money stress